Amazon's Performance Reveals the Market Structure in Its Leading Markets

 As the second largest eCommerce country in the world, the United States leads global rankings in many categories.
 In this case, however, the category isn’t the most flattering one.
 Among losing retailers, four of the ten selected are headquartered in the U.S.

-At a high rate of -67% year-over-year decline from July 2024 to July 2025, wish.com is experiencing a surprising – or not so surprising elimination from the face of global eCommerce right now.
+At a -67% year-over-year decline from July 2024 to July 2025, wish.com is experiencing a surprising – or not so surprising elimination from the face of global eCommerce right now.
 The reasons are a mix of corporate and market environment: Low product quality meets increasing competition from other retailers with a similar strategy, i.e. AliExpress, Temu, TikTok Shop.

 Containerstore.com has filed for bankruptcy in 2024, which led to a reorganization of the company’s operations.
 The online store has taken an according loss over the years, projected to continue throughout 2026.
 The basic problem lies in a lack of demand in a competitive online environment.